Jason van Blerk: International career

 Jason played for the senior national team 33 times.
 He scored his first international goal against Croatia in 1992.
 He made his national team debut against Indonesia after coming on for Tom McCulloch in the 46th minute at the Senayan Stadium, Jakarta.
 He did not play any games between 1996 and 1999, mostly due to lack of game time at club level (while he was at Manchester City F.C.).
 He got his last four caps (against Chile, Bulgaria, Czech Republic and Paraguay) in 2000 after regaining form at West Bromwich Albion.

 Van Blerk also represented Australia at youth level when played in the 1987 FIFA U-20 World Cup in Chile.
 He was also an Australian Schoolboy International player in 1986.

 Managerial career

 In November 2008, Van Blerk was appointed the new coach of GHFA Spirit FC for the club's first season in the NSW Super League in 2009.

 In October 2013, Van Blerk was announced as the new head coach for National Premier League side Central Coast Mariners Academy under the guidance of technical director Phil Moss who also works as assistant coach for the Mariners A-League squad.

-Trivia
+Personal life

 Jason van Blerk is the son of former Socceroo Cliff.